 Many companies claim to offer free cloud hosting, yet few offer anything worth using.
-What good is a “free” service when what you get is a disappointing combo of unreliable and excruciatingly slow?
-The best free cloud hosting services let you actually try their platforms, without any trickery or false promises.
+What good is a “free” service when what you get is disappointingly unreliable and excruciatingly slow?
+The best free cloud hosting services actually let you try their platforms, without any trickery or false promises.

-- Amazon Web Services (AWS) – A low-end cloud instance is available for free for 12 months
+- Amazon Web Services – A low-end cloud instance is available for free for 12 months

 What We Look For in the Best Free Cloud Hosting Services